breck7/brecksblog/readme.markdown

 - Drop markdown.php into your blog folder to easily add markdown support.
 - Stores all data in one text file (bbdata.php).
 No database needed.
 - Easy to write, edit, and delete posts.
 Easy to chang CSS, footer, header, etc.
-- Less than 500 lines of code.
+- Just a few hundred lines of code.
 Easy to extend and modify.
 - Simple, clean layout.
 Easy to change CSS.
 - Easily change the layout or add analytics, etc.
 - Works great under loads (so far).